briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 probability $\mu_{s}$ and $\mu_{p}$, respectively.
 Individuals then migrate to a randomly chosen neighbor patch at rate $m$.
 These migrational neighborhoods consist of adjacent population nodes on a lattice or other graph.
-Finally, populations are thinned to proportion $d$ to accomodate growth in the next cycle.
+Finally, populations are thinned to proportion $d$ to accommodate growth in the next cycle.